jleberle/syllabi/2021 - Fall/FA21 HIST 1493 (MWF).md

 #### Late Work

 Coursework may be turned in for one week following the assignment due date with a 5% grade deduction per 24 hour period.
 Assignments may not be turned in for credit after the late work window has closed on Canvas.
-If a situation arises in which you cannot complete the assignment on-time you need to email me the appropriate document to be considered for a full-credit extension.
-Any full-credit extension requests need to be requested as soon as possible, requests well after the deadline will not be considered.
+If a situation arises in which you cannot complete the assignment on-time you need to email Dr. Eberle the appropriate documentation to be considered for a full-credit extension.
+Extensions are not guaranteed and any full-credit extension requests need to be requested as soon as possible, requests more than 48 hours after the deadline will not be considered unless an extenuating circumstance precluded notification.

 No extra credit assignments will be offered this semester.
 Additionally students may not re-do assignments for additional points.
 All grades are final once submitted.

 #### Class conduct

-- **Assigned seating is mandated by the University, if you miss the first class, consult Dr. Eberle for an available seat**
-- In order to comply with social distancing guidelines please do congregate at the front of the classroom to ask questions.
-If you have questions please email or text them.
 - Laptops may only be used for note-taking, students using electronics for unapproved functions will be asked to leave class.
 - Cellphones must be on silent and *in your backpack* not on your lap or desk.
-I reserve the right to talk to anyone's mother who calls during class if the phone rings.
+I reserve the right to ask students to leave and talk to anyone's mother who calls during class if the phone rings.
 - Taking photographs, videos, or audio recordings of the lectures or PowerPoint slides is explicitly prohibited.
+Any incidents will be handled as student conduct violations.
 - Do not pack up prior to class being formally dismissed.
 Packing up early is not only disrespectful but causes too much noise for others to properly hear the lecture.
 - You are expected to conduct yourself in a professional manner.
 History has a number of controversial events and we will address some of these.
 Please respect the views of your classmates and treat everyone with decency.
-You will be asked to leave/lose attendance points if you are not able to conduct yourself in a professional manner.
+You will be asked to lose attendance points if you are not able to conduct yourself in a professional manner.

 #### Disability Services